-Change the title of Figure 8-2 as follows:

-Change the third paragraph of subclause 8.2.4.1.1 as follows:

-When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 6, the remaining subfields within the Frame Control field of frames except S1G control frames are the following: Control Frame Extension, Power Management, More Data, Protected Frame, and Order.
-In this case, the format of the Frame Control field of frames except S1G control frames is illustrated in Figure 8-3 (Frame Control field in frames except S1G control frames when Type is equal to 1 and Subtype is equal to 6).
+When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 6, the remaining subfields within the Frame Control field are the following: Control Frame Extension, Power Management, More Data, Protected Frame, and Order.
+In this case, the format of the Frame Control field is illustrated in Figure 8-3 (Frame Control field when Type is equal to 1 and Subtype is equal to 6).

-Change the title of Figure 8-3 as follows: